 Father's Day can be a bit of an enigma for restaurateurs.
 Most agree that Father's Day can be good for business, but it's tough to figure out exactly how to bring families in on this day.
-According to exclusive data from Toast, last year, restaurants only saw an 8% increase in sales on Father’s Day, whereas the increase on Mother’s Day was 25%.
+Last year, restaurants only saw an 8% increase in sales on Father’s Day, according to exclusive data from Toast.
+(Meanwhile, the increase on Mother’s Day was a whopping 25%!)

-However, you shouldn’t fall into the trap of not running a promotion because you don’t think it’ll be worth it – you have nothing to lose when bringing attention to your restaurant as an option for Father’s Day, and only revenue to gain.
+But don't fall into the trap of NOT running a promotion because you don’t think it’ll be worth it.
+You have nothing to lose when bringing attention to your restaurant as an option for Father’s Day, and only revenue to gain.

-It’s estimated that consumers will spend $16 Billion on Father's Day celebrations this year – approximately $139 per person, from gifts to meals and more – with $3 billion slated to be used for a special outing.
+Last year, consumers spent $16 Billion on Father's Day celebrations – approximately $139 per person, from gifts to meals and more.

 Below are some great examples of how restaurants can attract guests and show customer appreciation on Father's Day.
-From the obvious to the ingenious, these are a few of my favorites.
+From the obvious to the ingenious, here are a few favorites.

 1) Dads Eat Free

 It’s simple, and it works: Giving free food to dads is a great way to get families in the door.
-Carolina Ale House, in Miami, FL, is giving away a free burger to every dad in the restaurant.
+Carolina Ale House, in Miami, FL, gives away a free burger to every dad in the restaurant.

 2) Don't Forget Grandpa

 So many restaurants focus exclusively on the nuclear family instead of the extended one, which is a missed opportunity.
-At Carolina Ale House mentioned above, the terms and conditions of their promotion mention that more than one free burger is possible per family if there is more than one dad at the table.
+At Carolina Ale House, the terms and conditions of their promotion mention that more than one free burger is possible per family, if there is more than one dad at the table.

 Marketing to all fathers on Father's Day, including grandfathers, speaks to an extra generation and increases your party and ticket size.
 That's more apps, more drinks, and more money for extending your promotion to cover any additional dads.